-CLASS INSTRUCTION IN GUITAR 05320 9-12 1 SEM .5 credit
+CLASS INSTRUCTION IN GUITAR 05320

 This course will introduce or enhance student performance using acoustic guitars.
 Beginning guitarists can learn essential fundamentals and songs while more experienced guitarists can begin to read music on the guitar and refine skills and performance.
 Students do not need to own a guitar - Holt Public Schools will allow students to borrow instruments (small deposit may be required).
 Class size is limited to 25 - the number of guitars that Holt High School owns.